robinssq/api-docs/docs/smartlink.rst

    * - smart_link_url
      - string
      - The URL of the SmartLink, which should be substituted for the original link in your article.
+This is the monetized Narrativ link.

 Example
 ^^^^^^^